Dahmer – Monster: The Jeffrey Dahmer Story (2022) Review

 7. Dignity for the Victims

-In “Versace” four out of the five victims got a backstory and their memory was treated with profound respect.
-With seventeen victims this is obviously impossible, and “Dahmer” suffers greatly because of it.
-Only Tony Hughes (Rodney Burnford, excellent) the gay-Black-deaf young man to whom, the series suggests, Dahmer may have had a slight emotional attachment, gets an episode to himself.
-However, even here you are never sure whether this is the real Tony, or Tony as imagined by Dahmer.
+InVersace,” four out of the five victims got a backstory, and their memory was treated with profound respect.
+With seventeen victims, this is impossible, and “Dahmer” suffers significantly because of it.
+Only Tony Hughes (Rodney Burnford, excellent), the gay-Black-deaf young man to whom, the series suggests, Dahmer may have had a slight emotional attachment, gets an episode to himself.

 8. The Police

 One of the best aspects of the series is how it holds the Milwaukee police accountable.
 They are the other villains in this story.
-With one missed opportunity after another they just didn’t care.
+With one missed opportunity after another, they didn’t care.
 Most of Dahmer’s victims were gay men of color who were regarded as disposable by a racist and homophobic police force.

 9. Victim Konerak Sinthasomphone